-In some places, the footpath footway may be too narrow or too busy to support a business use and also provide the clear path of travel required by these guidelines.
+In some places, the footway may be too narrow or too busy to support a business use and also provide the clear path of travel required by these guidelines.

 In these circumstances, the footway is not suitable for outdoor dining.
-Council will maintain a map, available through Council's website, of busy streets which are not suitable for outdoor dining.